Business Booking Details

 Please note, if you are using a business card there is a surcharge of 2% to cover the payment processing charges.

-This course is hands-on.
-It includes plenty of time to experiment with what you are being taught and ask questions.
+This hands-on course includes plenty of time to try things out and ask questions.

 By the time you finish, you’ll be an expert Excel user.